96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/LinuxSD.md

 ####**Step 1**: Prepare MicroSD card

-- Ensure data from mircoSD card is backed up
+- Ensure data from microSD card is backed up
 - Everything on microSD card will be lost by the end of this procedure.

 ####**Step 2**: Find SD Card Device name